Being caught up in the cycle of addiction can make you feel isolated and that there isn’t any way out.

 Everyone’s treatment journey is different, but here are some things you can expect if you seek assistance from Transitions Recovery Program for alcohol addiction.
 Our compassionate staff will listen to you and offer recommendations about treatment options in Florida, which may include admission into Transitions Recovery’s inpatient alcohol treatment program.

-The staff will work with you to create a personalized treatment plan that addresses your needs and your individual struggle with alcohol.
+The staff will work with you to realize the full benefits of quitting alcohol to create a personalized treatment plan that addresses your needs and your individual struggle with alcohol.
 During your stay at Transitions Recovery Program, you’ll participate in individual and group therapy to help you discover the root causes of your alcohol use and develop coping mechanisms that can help keep you sober when you return to regular life and have to face those situations again.

 Will Insurance Cover Your Alcohol Addiction Treatment?

 The Affordable Healthcare Act requires that all insurance plans offered under government marketplaces have behavioral health components — and that includes coverage of chemical dependency treatment.
 Your insurance likely provides some coverage for inpatient alcohol rehab, and the team at Transitions Recovery Program can help you understand your benefits.

 Affordability or financial concerns should never keep you from seeking professional assistance with an alcohol addiction, though.
 If you believe you need help, reach out to talk to someone in the substance abuse healthcare community.
 The counselors at Transitions Recovery Program — or your doctor or individual therapist — are able to provide recommendations for a variety of treatment options to meet any economic situation.